 Long ball, bullpen get A's past Angels

-Home runs by Robbie Grossman, Matt Olson and Stephen Piscotty, and a stellar performance by the bullpen, lifted the visiting Oakland Athletics to an 8-4 victory over the Los Angeles Angels on Wednesday afternoon.
-Oakland had total nine hits, seven of which went for extra bases.
+Home runs by Robbie Grossman, Matt Olson and Stephen Piscotty, along with a stellar performance by the bullpen, lifted the visiting Oakland Athletics to an 8-4 victory over the Los Angeles Angels on Wednesday afternoon.
+Oakland totaled nine hits, seven of which went for extra bases.
 Matt Chapman chipped in with two doubles.

 Olson's home run in the top of the first, his sixth, gave Oakland a 1-0 lead, but Angels center fielder Mike Trout matched it in the bottom of the first with his eighth homer of the season to tie the game 1-1.
 The A's regained the lead in the second inning after Mark Canha led off with a double and scored on Grossman's two-run homer for a 3-1 edge.
 The Angels tied the game again in the third.